-Financial planning is a disciplined, multi-step process of assessing an individual's current financial and personal circumstances against their future desired state and developing strategies that help meet their personal goals, needs and priorities in a way that aims to optimize the allocation of their resources.
-Financial planning takes into account the interrelationships among relevant financial planning areas in formulating appropriate strategies.
-Financial planning areas include financial management, insurance and risk management, investment planning, retirement planning, tax planning, estate planning and legal aspects.
-Financial planning is an ongoing process involving regular monitoring of an individual's progress toward meeting their personal goals, needs and priorities, a re-evaluation of financial strategies in place and recommended revisions, where necessary.
+FP Canada defines financial planning as a disciplined, multi-step process of assessing a person's current financial and personal circumstances against their future goals, and developing strategies that help meet those goals by optimizing the allocation of financial resources.
+Financial planning is an ongoing process that involves regularly monitoring a client's progress toward meeting goals, needs, and priorities, a re-evaluation of financial strategies in place and recommended revisions, where and when necessary.